 Used Tack Store

 AAE receives a lot of in-kind donations in the form of used tack and various ranch supplies, apparel, and related horsey items.
-AAE opened a used tack store in October of 2017 and we are in need of people to support the store efforts from transporting donations, cleaning tack, researching items for pricing, merchandising, sales, soliciting donations, sharing information about AAE and everything else that involved in operating a used tack store.
+AAE opened a used tack store in October of 2017, and we need volunteers to support the store efforts from transporting donations, cleaning tack, researching items for pricing, merchandising, sales, soliciting donations, sharing information about AAE, and everything else involved in operating a used tack store.

 AAE volunteers need occasional help navigating issues or creating new options in all areas of "technology" from hardware to networking, and software.
 Anyone with expertise in any of the following could be very helpful, when needed: Weebly, WordPress hosted on GoDaddy, Google Drive, various Google applications Facebook Instagram, QuickBooks, video cam networking, and general hardware issues.
 We need help when we encounter issues, but also assuring our systems are kept up to date, secure, upgraded when needed, and where they should be.
 If you have expertise in any of these areas an can help on a voluntary, as-needed basis, please submit an inquiry below, and include a brief note about your area of expertise.

 Interested in volunteering?
 Fill out our Volunteer Interest Form!